All Episodes

 And stay with me here.

-Because I give my my son and my daughter the exact same opportunities in life, the exact same speeches about they were born with talent and ability, and their job is to work hard, find their passion, find their talent, find their ability, and bring it to fruition and eventually serve other people.
+Because I give my son and my daughter the exact same opportunities in life, the exact same speeches about they were born with talent and ability, and their job is to work hard, find their passion, find their talent, find their ability, and bring it to fruition and eventually serve other people.

-No, I I think that's exactly right.
+No, I think that's exactly right.

-I mean women have to step up to the plate and stop asking for special protections.
+Women have to step up to the plate and stop asking for special protections.

 You know, get your act together.

-And if anything, you know, with all the obstruction and all the protests and all the hysteria and all the crying and all the screaming and all the name calling, I don't hear uh any solutions and there's real, real suffering going on in America.
+And if anything, you know, with all the obstruction and all the protests and all the hysteria and all the crying and all the screaming and all the name-calling, I don't hear any solutions.

-Uh, you know, I I'm a broken record, Camille.
+You know, I'm a broken record, Camille.

-I I talk I talk about because I care about 95 million Americans out of the labor force, fifty million in poverty, fifty million on food stamps.
+I talk about because I care about 95 million Americans out of the labor force, 50 million in poverty, 50 million on food stamps, real people, real lives, real suffering, real problems that really need to be solved.

 I don't hear any solutions coming from the left side of the aisle at all at this point.

-Yes, I I'm embarrassed.
+Yes, I'm embarrassed.

-I I I'm a supporter of Bernie Sanders.
+I'm a supporter of Bernie Sanders.

-I'm a I democrat.
+I'm a Democrat.

 I voted for Jill Stein in this election.

-Okay, but how did I become friends with you?
+How did I become friends with you?

 This is almost like ridiculous.

-All right, that's why you just saved yourself.
+All right, that's fine.

 Go ahead.

-And and and somehow portraying Western civilization as a source of oppression rather than liberation of the individual, creation of free thought, free speech rights, right?
+Everything is looking around us in the immediate present, seeing defects in the freest country ever created in the history of the world, and somehow portraying Western civilization as a source of oppression rather than liberation of the individual, creation of free thought, free speech rights.

-You know, the great irony here is that Berkeley was supposed to be the home of the free speech movement and and attempts to allow communist professors to have a right to express their views on a college campus.
+You know, the great irony here is that Berkeley was supposed to be the home of the free speech movement and attempts to allow communist professors to have a right to express their views on a college campus.

 You saw what was unfolding this week with Ann Coulter.